How to get started as an Account Owner/Administrator of Siteimprove

-As an Account Owner or Administrator with a large team of editors working with the Siteimprove tool, what should your first steps be before involving your editors?
+As an Account Owner or Administrator with a large team of editors working with the Siteimprove Intelligence Platform, what should your first steps be before involving your editors?
 This article will help you get started as a new Account Owner or Administrator in Siteimprove.

 Make sure that the pages in your Siteimprove Inventory are correct